thecoshman/pir-8/ISA.md

 ## PORT - I/O

-The PORT instruction in the form `1110 DAAA` will perform I/O on the port specified in register A.
+The PORT instruction in the form `1110 DRRR` will perform I/O on the port specified in register A.

-The `D` bit specifies the direction; `1` for reading in from the port (`PORT IN`) and `0` for writing out to the port (`PORT OUT`).
+The `D` bit specifies the direction;
+`1` for reading in from the port (PORT IN) and `0` for writing out to the port (PORT OUT).
-The `AAA` bits specify the register to write to (D=1) or read from (D=0).
+The `RRR` bits specify the register to write to (IN from the selected device) or read from (OUT to the selected device).

+It is possible to read a value form a selected device to the A register, via `1110 1100`, which then changes the selected device.
+This will be stable though, and would require a further such operation in order to for the device selection to change once more.
+The value is latched on the clock edge.

+**NB:** It is currently planned the data is be latched on the rising edge.
+The clock signal will also be exposed out for I/O device, though it may only be done so when the CPU is expecting to read/write.
+The control line to signify to I/O devices that they should read/write would also be exposed, but under what timings is not yet determined.

 ## COMP - Compare

-The compare instruction will compare the S register with a selected register.
+The compare instruction will compare the S register with a register selected by bits `RRR`.
-It will set the Zero and Parity flag based on the value of the S register; the Zero flag if all the bits are zero, Parity if the number of set bits is even.
+It will set the Zero and Parity flag based on the value of the S register;
+the Zero flag if all the bits are zero, Parity if the number of set bits is even.
 Compare will set the Equal flag if the two registers have the same bit pattern.
 The Greater than flag is set if S is greater than the second register.
 Note that when doing a compare signed/unsigned is not taken into account, the two registers are treated as if they contain two unsigned values.